Alex Rodriguez, Jennifer Lopez reportedly looki...

 - News Article

-Alex Rodriguez, Jennifer Lopez reportedly looking to buy ownership stake in New York Mets - CBSSports.com
+Alex Rodriguez, Jennifer Lopez reportedly looking to buy New York Mets ownership stake - CBSSports.com

-The former Yankees star and Bronx-born pop star are making a bid for the Mets
+The former Yankees slugger and Bronx-born pop star could make a bid for the Mets

 Tweets